Highlights of Singapore and Malaysia

 Day 3: A Day to Explore Singapore Dive Into Culture

 There are few things more important to the local Singaporeans than food and you’ll discover this as you Dive Into Culture and spend the morning sampling the city’s culinary delights that reflect its multi-cultural influences, including Chinese, Malay, Indian and Peranakan.
 Rub shoulders with the locals at Geylang Serai market, which lies at the heart of the Malay community.
 Here you can indulge in all-time Singaporean favorites like Roti Prata and Thosai taken with a frothy glass of Teh Tarik.
-Continue to the Joo Chiat and Katong enclave where you will visit a Peranakan-style shophouse showcasing a display of local delicacies as well as artefacts, nyonya attire, bags and beaded slippers.
+Continue to the Joo Chiat and Katong enclave where you will visit a Peranakan-style shophouse showcasing a display of local delicacies as well as artifacts, nyonya attire, bags and beaded slippers.
 The shop is run by family members who are committed to preserving the Peranakan heritage through their culinary and handicraft skills.
 This evening consider joining our ‘Night Out at Marina Bay’ Optional Experience to enjoy the Rhapsody of Lights Show and discover the unique Cloud Forest with the world's largest indoor waterfall.

 Accommodation: Paradox Singapore Merchant Court at Clark Quay